-“Hobbies can provide much needed structure in our lives.
+“Hobbies can provide much-needed structure in our lives.
 The routines and rituals associated with hobbies aid contentment.
 The process of learning something new at whatever age and at whatever level is good for our brain function.”

-Another customer explained how she enjoys cross stitching and uses her Scheme vehicle to get to craft fairs and buy equipment.
-John told us he uses his car to go fishing.
 “It’s my sanctuary.
 If I want to get away from everything, I go for a day’s fishing.
 I forget about my MS. I forget about everything else.
-I just enjoy what I’m doing.
-Get into my car, stuff in the back, disappear, and then the whole world is then gone.”
+I just enjoy what I’m doing.”